 And you certainly shouldn’t overlook the incremental value that offline first-party data offers a brand.

 Offline data may include an individual customer’s purchase history, product preferences, demographic info, loyalty status, lifetime value, birthday and anniversaries.
 It can even include records of inquiries or complaints to a call center.
 Think about the vast amounts of customer data stored offline in CRM, point-of-sale, call center and loyalty program systems.

 If brands aren’t connecting these rich stores of offline data to their digital data, they can’t possibly gain a holistic understanding of the customer.
-This is essential for customer-centric marketing – for creating the type of relevant, meaningful and connected experiences that lead to conversions and long-term loyalty.
+This is essential for customer-centric marketing – for creating the type of relevant, meaningful and connected experiences that lead to conversions and long-term brand loyalty.

 This is still a challenge for most marketers.

 Signal’s research shows that only 6% of marketers worldwide report having a single customer view across online and offline channels.
 What’s the problem?
 Certainly legacy technologies and siloed marketing systems are an issue.
 But perhaps the biggest challenge is the lack of a comprehensive first-party data and identity strategy.

 Integrating all that rich information into persistent customer profiles, and tying data sets back to real people, will enable brands to continuously recognize their customers wherever they are, as they switch between devices, and digital and physical environments.
 Moreover, connecting offline and online data helps marketers provide contextually relevant experiences, shaping interactions with the customer based on needs and wants, and where they are in their journeys.

 When a brand matches its offline data with its customers’ digital identities, critical parts of the buyer journey become connected, leading to better marketing strategies, robust targeting, cross-channel addressability, and more accurate insights and consistent measurement.